Bipolar disorder — which used to be known as manic depression — affects upwards of 1 in 100 adults at some point in their lives.

 It affects both men and women equally.

-During the ‘manic’ phase people experiencing bipolar may have one or more of these 15 feelings and behaviours:
+During the ‘manic’ phase people experiencing bipolar disorder may have one or more of these 15 feelings and behaviours that are all bipolar signs and symptoms:

 - feeling euphoric: very exhilarated or elated,